 Before making an application, we recommend you read the Charity Commission guidance on the role of a Trustee to ensure you are eligible for the position and to understand what being a Trustee will involve.

-The Iolanthe Midwifery Trust is an inclusive charity and we encourage applications from people from the widest possible diversity of backgrounds, ages, ethnicities, cultures and experiences including candidates with disabilities.
+The Iolanthe Midwifery Trust is an inclusive charity and we encourage applications from people from the widest possible diversity of background, age, ethnicity, gender identity, culture and experience including candidates with disabilities.

-To apply, please send us your CV supported by your Expression of Interest (link to form below).
-If shortlisted you will be invited to be interviewed and may be asked to make a brief presentation.
+To apply, please send us your CV supported by the attached Expression of Interest.
+If short-listed you will be invited to be interviewed and may be asked to make a brief presentation.

-If you have further queries about the role, please email the Executive Director, Miranda Scanlon, at the address below or speak to Giuseppe Labriola, Trustee: Giuseppe.firstname.lastname@example.org
+If you have further queries about the role, please email the Executive Director, Miranda Scanlon, at the address below or contact Mars Lord, Vice-Chair of the Trustees: firstname.lastname@example.org

-Please send your Expression of Interest by Friday 15th June 2018 to: Miranda Scanlon email@example.com
+Please send your CV and Expression of Interest by Wednesday 11th December 2019 to Miranda Scanlon email@example.com